samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 Michael Furr, Jong-hoon (David) An, Jeffrey S. Foster, and Michael Hicks
 In SAC ’09: Proceedings of the 2009 ACM Symposium on Applied Computing, pages 1859–1866.
 ACM Press, 2009

+##### Gradual typing with unification-based inference
+Jeremy G. Siek, Manish Vachharajani
+DLS '08 Proceedings of the 2008 symposium on Dynamic languages, 2008

 ##### Tests to the left of me, types to the right: how not to get stuck in the middle of a Ruby execution.
 Michael Furr, Jong-hoon (David) An, Jeffrey S. Foster, and Michael Hicks.
 In Wrigstad et al. [2009], pages 14–16.